adamwong246/testeranto/README.md

 ## about

 Testeranto.ts an Acceptance Test Driven Development ([ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development)) framework.
-It focuses on testing features which cross application boundaries using strongly typed tests and specified in a gherkin-like syntax.
+It focuses on strongly-typed tests, specified in a gherkin-like syntax.
 Testeranto includes a framework to help write your tests, a test runner to schedule the tests and a reporter to display the results.

-## 3 distinguishing features of testeranto
+## 2 distinguishing features of testeranto

-0. Testeranto can execute many types of tests.
-It abstracts away the differences between a "small" unit test and a "big" integration test.
-Features can thus be tracked across many test suites.

 1. Rather than testing your code directly, Testeranto requires you wrap your code with a semantic interface which is based on TS type signatures.
 These interfaces can be shared and your code is now tested through the gherkin-ish directives provided by that interface.